LeoNatan/LNPopupController/README.md

 ## Notes

-* Navigation controller's `setToolbarHidden:` and `setToolbarHidden:animated:` are not supported.
 * Manually hiding tab bars is not supported by the framework or by Apple. **Do not hide the tab bar using `tabBar.hidden = YES`.**

 ## Acknowledgements